entrusc/xdata/README.md

 =====
 xdata is a java library for storing and loading xdata files.
-The xdata file format was initially developed as an universal file format for the science fiction voxel game [Xcylin](http://xcylin.com) but is suitable for a lot of other applications as well.
+The xdata file format was initially developed as an universal file format for the science fiction voxel game [Exotic Matter](http://exoticmatter.io) but is suitable for a lot of other applications as well.

 xdata format highlights: